 DG: And your impression of the other editors who work on the project?
 What is that like and what is your experience with them?

 ND: It’s an astoundingly impressive editorial team.
 I feel honored to be even in the same room with this crowd, it’s really a crackerjack team.
 I enjoy working with the Judaism group, it has been fun and stimulating, and I’m learning as I’m going for sure.
-So, working with the EBR team in Berlin is completely easy, they are responsive and on top of it.
+So, working with the EBR team in Berlin is completely easy, and on top of it, they are responsive.

 DG: And EBR as a product?
 What would you say about it?

 ND: I think the way I see EBR is, at least in my field, as an extraordinarily useful teaching tool.
 I teach outside of my expertise all the time, and often need such a reference.
 For research EBR fills in gaps, and leads to a broader context for any given concept.
 It allows you to just wander out of your field—you find something you know and then just read above and below and you get a broader picture of what that topic is.